nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 2. The book is available
 3. The reader does not have overdue books or exceed his borrowing quota

-Then take the following pesudo processes:
+Then take the following pseudo processes:
 1. Obtain the Reader object and the Book object based on the identity provided by the user
 2. Add a corresponding record to the record List
 3. Update reader and book's borrowing status by adding the book in reader's borrowing list and setting the book's borrower to the reader